 Follow me on Facebook and Instagram

 I grew up near the coastal North Carolina region.
 Most of my childhood was spent having adventures in the Carolina wilderness and going on bike rides with groups of friends.
 After his freshman year of high school, I moved to Southern Indiana and started making new friends while exploring the midwest.

 After I graduated high school I enlisted in the Marines as a combat photographer.
 Enlisting in the military was a crash course education that helped him understand the importance of documenting your world and find a long-term passion for documentation and visual storytelling.

 During his five years of service, he attended the military photography program at the Defense Information School in Fort Meade, Maryland.
 Carl's first duty station was Camp Lejeune, North Carolina, from there he went on many training operations with various units and deployed to Afghanistan with 1st Battalion 2nd Marines to document day-to-day missions during Operation Enduring Freedom.

 Once I returned I received orders for my second duty station in Okinawa, Japan.
-There his mission would shift from documenting combat operations to the documentation of humanitarian operations in Thailand and the Philippines and managed the base photo studio on Camp Foster and Camp Hansen.
+There his mission would shift from documenting combat operations to the documentation of humanitarian operations in Thailand and the Philippines, and while on Okinawa I managed the base photo studio on Camp Foster and Camp Hansen.

 After being honorably discharged from the military, I moved to Denver, Colorado, and began focusing on a degree in Social Documentary at the Metropolitan State University of Denver.